-24. Two inspiring run movies to watch: Unbreakable, which covers the 2010 Western States 100 miler and is Ellie Greenwood’s favourite run film, and The Barkley Marathons: The Race That Eats Its Young which is pretty much the craziest race ever (available on Netflix).
+24. Two inspiring run movies to watch: Unbreakable, which covers the 2010 Western States 100 miler, and The Barkley Marathons: The Race That Eats Its Young, which is pretty much the craziest race ever.

 25. Find novelty in nuances.
 Do fast days, easy days, group runs and different routes.
 Or sign up for something new to you, like a colour run.